 ISL Organizations should promote respect and civility through their actions, programs, events, and communication within the ISL and larger UGA community.
 Organizations that do not contribute to a positive and constructive community may have their membership terminated and/or not renewed.

-STEP 1: Complete the ISL Organization Community ApplicationApplications to join the ISL organization community open February 1st and close February 15th.
+STEP 1: Complete the ISL Organization Community ApplicationApplications to join the ISL organization community open January 8th and close February 16th at 5pm.